7hekaka/newcytosim/doc/sim/preconditionning.md

 - `size` is the size of the linear system
 - `kern` is the size of the largest mecable in the system
 - `SMSBD ` is the type of matrix, in this case `Sparse Matrix Symmetric Block Diagonal`
 - `precond` is the preconditionning method
-- `count` is the number of step taken by the iterative solver (Bi-Conjugate Gradient Stabilized)
+- `count` is the number of steps taken by the iterative solver (Bi-Conjugate Gradient Stabilized) to converge
 - `residual` is the remaining error in the solution (required to be below the parameter `tolerance`)